Community Psychology Graduate Degrees

 Community psychology is a specialization linking social-impact service with clinical psychological inquiry.
 Graduates of community psychology programs often devote their careers to advancing theory, research, and collaborative action to promote positive well-being, increase empowerment, and advance social justice.

-What are the course requirements for community psychology graduate programs?
+What are the course requirements for graduate degrees in Community Psychology?

 Degree programs in community psychology can range from four to six years.
 This is because most of them offer non-terminal master’s degrees—meaning you’ll be applying for a PhD in community psychology or a related field (of which community psychology is an elective specialization) and will acquire your master’s degree along the way.
 As a result, it will likely take longer than a typical graduate program to complete your coursework, fieldwork, capstone project, and doctoral dissertation.